-Aegis Gas (LPG) Private Limited ("AGPL" or "the Company") having its registered office at Unit No. 1202, 12th Floor, Tower B, Peninsula Business Park, Ganpatrao Kadam Marg, Lower Parel (West), Mumbai - 400013 was incorporated on 26th December 2001 vide certificate of incorporation no. U23209MH2001PTC134329 issued by the Registrar of Companies, Maharashtra, Mumbai.

-AGPL is a wholly owned subsidiary of Aegis Logistics Limited ("Aegis").
+Aegis Gas (LPG) Private Limited ("AGPL" or "the Company") is a Company incorporated in India, on 26th December 2001.
+AGPL is a subsidiary of Aegis Logistics Limited ("Aegis").

 AGPL is engaged interalia in the business of Storage and distribution of LPG, Import and Distribution of LPG.